Welcome!

 • I’ve been using 3D printing for hands-on activities in my in-person classes, especially in multivariable calculus.
 Here are slides (18M), and a condensed version of the corresponding class assignment, from a presentation that I gave at a regional MAA meeting.

 • I’m engaged in some interesting research in fractal geometry with Ethan Berkove and several students, among other projects.
-Here’s a recent draft of my CV.
+Here’s an aging draft of my CV.

 • Rest in play, JHC.
 He was a great friend and mentor; I am so very lucky to have had the chance to work with him.

 • To my students during the pandemic … thank you.
-Thank you for your flexibility, your curiosity, your patience, your perseverance, your honesty, and everything else that you brought to the past couple of years.
+Thank you for your flexibility, your curiosity, your patience, your perseverance, your honesty, and everything else that you brought to those challenging years.

 Email (over on the right) is the best way to contact me.